GuildCrafts/lg-project-reviewer/README.md

 #Contributing/Feedback

-If you have any thoughts or ideas please don't hesitate to contribute to this repository.
+If you have any thoughts or ideas feel free to contribute to this repository.